Yigidosantos9/Birthday-Reminder/README.md

 Birthday Reminder allows you to keep track of birthdays by storing the name, date of birth, and phone numbers of people.
 The system also checks if today is someone’s birthday and sends an automated WhatsApp message via Python.

+Prerequisites

+	•	C++ compiler (e.g., g++)
+	•	Python 3 installed on your machine
+	•	The pywhatkit Python library for sending WhatsApp messages

 Features

 	•	Store birthdays: Easily add, delete, and view birthdays using a C++ interface.